 Housing Accommodations

-The Housing Committee will explore and prioritize all available campus-based resources when reviewing requests and determining necessary and appropriate accommodations.
+The Housing Committee will explore all available campus-based resources when reviewing requests and determining accommodations.
+The committee prioritizes accommodating students' documented medical and/or disability-related needs over specific roommate and/or building requests.

-To request housing accommodations, submit your documentation to the Goldman Center for Student Accessibility.
-If you're already approved for accommodations, you can apply for housing accommodations by submitting an "Additional Accommodation Request" through your Goldman Center portal.
-The Goldman Center cannot approve "guaranteed housing" as an accommodation for Third and Fourth Year students.
-For additional information on the housing process, see here: Returning Student Room Selection
+• If you're already approved for accommodations, you can apply for housing accommodations by submitting an "Additional Accommodation Request" through your Goldman Center student appplication portal.

-Deadline to submit an application: | |
+Deadline to submit an application:

-Fall Semester | January 17, 2025 |
+Fall Semester January 17, 2026

-Accepted students should submit their request for housing accommodations based on disability and/or medical need to the Goldman Center for Student Accessibility at their earliest convenience, preferably between March 1 and May 1.
-You can apply for academic accommodations at the same time as your housing request; please note, however, that your supporting documentation should contain recommendations for both the academic and housing environment if applying for both.
+You can apply for academic accommodations at the same time as your housing request.
+PLEASE NOTE: Supporting documentation should contain recommendations for both the academic and housing environment - if applying for both.

-Deadline to submit an application: | |
+Deadline to submit an application:

-Fall Semester | May 1, 2025 |
+Fall Semester May 1, 2026

 **Adhering to the priority deadlines for housing accommodations is critical.
 Applications and requests received after the priority deadline will be considered on a rolling basis and accommodated depending on inventory.**